kamranmuazzam/aca-demia/pages/Blood Transfusion.md

 	- **Prothrombin Complex Concentrates (PCC)**: Contains clotting factors II, VII, IX, and X. Used for rapid reversal of warfarin-induced bleeding.
 	- **Albumin**: Used in hypovolemia, burns, and hypoalbuminemia.
 	- **Granulocytes**: Rarely used, but may be given in severe neutropenia with infection.
+	- **Whole Blood**: Contains all blood components (red cells, plasma, platelets).
+It is rarely used now, except in cases of acute massive blood loss.
 	- **Autologous Blood**: Patient’s own blood, collected preoperatively for transfusion during surgery.
 - # Complications of Blood Transfusion #gs-prof-card
 	- ## Immediate Complications